Louisville Birth Injury Attorneys

 If your child suffered a birth injury, you must act fast to hold the liable parties responsible for their careless actions.
-In Kentucky, the injured party has one (1) year from the date of injury to take legal action against any medical professional, hospital, or other licensed medical facility.
-Under certain circumstances, the injured party may have up to five (5) years from the date of the negligent act or omission.
+In Kentucky, the injured party has one (1) year from the date of injury to take legal action and file a birth injury claim against any medical professional, hospital, or other licensed medical facility.
+Under certain circumstances, the injured party may have up to five (5) years from the date of the negligent act or omission to file a birth injury case.
 Typically, the one-year limit is only extended if the injured party did not know the injury had taken place.

 We handle a small number of cases at any given time.
-This provides each client with very personalized attention.
-Our firm’s successes are rooted in the way we approach each injured client and his or her concerns as we seek fair compensation.
+This provides each client with very personalized attention from our Louisville personal injury attorneys.
+Our firm’s successes representing birth injury cases are rooted in the way we approach each injured client and his or her concerns as we seek fair compensation.

 At Dolt, Thompson, Shepherd & Conway, PSC, we help parents get the compensation they need to provide for their children — now and years from now.
-In addition to seeking compensation, our birth injury attorneys in Louisville, KY are able to help parents set up trusts and establish caregivers to ensure the child is well taken care of for life.
-Let us help your family through this difficult time.
+In addition to seeking compensation for medical expenses, our birth injury attorneys in Louisville, KY are able to help parents set up trusts and establish caregivers to ensure the child is well taken care of for life.
+Let a Louisville birth injury lawyer at our firm help your family through this difficult time.

 - Hospital Liability Settlement $55 Million

 - Product Liability Settlement $30 Million